Verena of Zurzach: Veneration

 Her cult became widespread from the 12th century, and Verena was one of the most venerated saints in medieval Switzerland.
 A Benedictine abbey existed in the 10th century at the site of her burial in Bad Zurzach.
 The monastery was replaced by a collegiate church at some time before 1265, with Saint Verena as its patroness.
 In southern Germany, a chapel dedicated to her was present at the site of the minster of Salem Abbey in 1137.
-The convent of beguines in Zürich, established in the mid 13th century, had a chapel dedicated to St. Verena.
+The minster there includes a niche dedicated to her.
+The convent of beguines in Zürich, established in the mid-13th century, had a chapel dedicated to St. Verena.

 Verena is often portrayed as a matron with either bread, or a jar of water in one hand, and a comb in the other, symbols of her care for the poor and lepers.

-The given name Verena is not recorded outside of the context of this saint;

-it has been associated with the name Berenice (i.e. Veronica).
+The given name Verena is not recorded outside of the context of this saint; it has been associated with the name Berenice (i.e. Veronica).

-In reference to the saint, Verena came to be a commonly given feminine name in Switzerland, in hypocoristic form [Vreni" becoming an almost archetypically Swiss girls' name (c.f. diminutive "Vreneli").
+In reference to the saint, Verena came to be a commonly given feminine name in Switzerland, in hypocoristic form [Vreni" becoming an almost archetypically Swiss girls' name (cf. diminutive "Vreneli").

 The name Verena or Vreneli was also transferred to numerous female figures in Swiss folklore and mythology; notable among these is the Vrenelisgärtli ("Verena's garden") glacier of the Glärnisch massif.